This Article Is About The Waiting Period After Foreclosure To Qualify For Mortgage

 - Non-Medical credit disputes with zero balances are exempt from credit disputes

-- If a mortgage borrowers has credit disputes on non-medical collections and the total outstanding balance of all of his or her collections are under $1,000 balances, then it is exempt and they do not have to retract those disputes.
+- If borrowers have credit disputes on non-medical collections and the total outstanding balance of all of their collections are under $1,000 balances, then it is exempt and they do not have to retract those disputes

 Qualifying With Mortgage Lender With No Overlays

-As long as the borrower can get an approve/eligible per Automated Underwriting System Findings and the borrower can meet all conditions of the AUS, The Gustan Cho Team at USA Mortgage can do the loan.
+As long as the borrower can get approve/eligible per Automated Underwriting System Findings and the borrower can meet all conditions of the AUS, Gustan Cho Associates can do the loan.

-Mortgage Borrowers who are interested in getting qualified with a direct lender with no lender overlays on FHA, VA, USDA, Fannie Mae, Freddie Mac home loans, please contact us at 1-800-900-8569 or text us at 262-716-8151 for faster response.
-We are available 7 days a week, evenings, weekends, and holidays via phone or email us at email@example.com.
+Borrowers who are interested in getting qualified with a direct lender with no lender overlays on FHA, VA, USDA, Fannie Mae, Freddie Mac home loans, please contact us at 800-900-8569 or text us for a faster response.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays via phone or email us at email@example.com.